Veluga/Thalia-Backtesting-Tool/Whitepaper/Initial-business-case.md

 ### Commercialising our product

 Our strategy is to use a subscription-based business model in order to generate a steady flow of revenue.
 Based on our previous market analysis we will commercialise our product for a subscription cost of £9.99 (\$12.77) per month, or alternatively £99.99 (\$127.78) per annum.
-This would make {{MVG}} one of the most accessible backtesters on the market.
+This would make Thalia one of the most accessible backtesters on the market [10].
 A trial period of 30 days would also be offered upon registering, with somewhat limited features, but still providing all core functionalities.
-The trial period is of key importance: retail investors may be reluctant to spend money on a backtesting product when there are others that seemingly do the same thing.
-By allowing them to use our software freely for a brief time, we let them see why {{MVG}} is better-suited to their needs.
-In the event that the customer *doesn't* like our product, the worst thing they can do is write an angry review warning others against it.
-They are less likely to do so if they don't feel that they lost anything trying it out.
+The trial period is of key importance: retail investors may be reluctant to spend money on a backtesting product when there are others that seemingly do the same thing, allowing them to test our product for free allows them to form a clearer picture of the feature set we provide.
 Some of our competitors also use trial periods.
 Risk-averse retail investors would be more willing to try their product than ours.

 ### Financial plan